digiwhite1980/jmxexporter/README.md

 # jmxexporter

 ## Parameterized docker startup
-This docker container contains the [link to jmx_exporter!](https://github.com/prometheus/jmx_exporter) http server jar.
+This docker container contains the [jmx_exporter](https://github.com/prometheus/jmx_exporter) http server jar.
 A entrypoint.sh file was added in order to make it configurable.

 ## Parameters